372 Marlborough

 In April of 1926, Dr. Goldthwait applied for (and subsequently received) permission to cut a door in the party wall between 372 and 374 Marlborough on the fifth floor.

-On December 31, 1930, the partners transferred 372-374 Marlborough to Marlborogh St. Associates, Inc., which they had formed to hold the property.
+On December 31, 1930, the partners transferred 372-374 Marlborough to Marlborough St. Associates, Inc., which they had formed to hold the property.

-Jessie Goldthwait died in January of 1932, and Joel Goldthwait married again in April of 1936 to Frances Anna Fitch (Sherwood) Saltonstall, the widow of Philip Leverett Saltonstall.
+Jessie Goldthwait died in January of 1932.
+At the time of her death, they lived at 1 Charles River Square and in Medfield.
+Joel Goldthwait married again in April of 1936 to Frances Anna Fitch (Sherwood) Saltonstall, the widow of Philip Leverett Saltonstall.
+She lived at 210 Beacon, which they made their Boston home.

-On March 16, 1948, 372-374 Marlborough were acquired from Marlborough St. Associates by real estate dealer Norman Lipson, trustee of the Mackay Realty Trust (conveyed by Gladys Farrell).
-He then sold the property to separate buyers.
+On March 16, 1948, 372-374 Marlborough were acquired from Marlborough St. Associates by real estate dealer Norman Lipson, trustee of the Mackay Realty Trust.
+He then sold the two buildings to separate buyers.

 On April 14, 1948, 372 Marlborough was acquired from Norman Lipson by Michael Sabia and his wife, Dr. Marion (Corleto) Sabia.
 They lived in East Boston where she was an obstetrician.

-372 Marlborough changed hands.
-It remained medical offices, and Joel Goldthwait continued to maintain his office there, until about 1956.
+372 Marlborough remained medical offices and Joel Goldthwait continued to maintain his office there until about 1956.

 It was shown as vacant in the 1957 and 1958 City Directories.